Samsung Galaxy A33 5G

 The battery lasts for a whole day without the charger.

-Using a 25W charger, it takes about 1 hour and 30 minutes from 0% to 100%.
-It can charge about 40% within the first half hours.
-For me, this charging speed is quite average, not really fast.
+With a 25W charger, it takes roughly 1 hour and 30 minutes to go from 0% all the way to 100%.
+In the first half hour it usually reaches around 40% , which feels… pretty typical.
+For my taste the charging speed is fine but not really rapid, more like average.

 In addition to this, the Galaxy A33 5G runs on Android 12 preloaded with Samsung’s latest One UI 4.1 custom interface.
 There was not much difference in the interface of One UI 4.1.
 The new addition is that every time you change your wallpaper, the icons, quick settings icons in the notification area, and some system software change color automatically with that wallpaper, towards a Consistent whole interface.
 A new privacy dashboard also brings privacy and security controls under one roof in a much more convenient manner.